Cigarette pack: Collecting

 Cigarette packs are popular items among collectors.
 They are fine examples of industrial design and a good source for studies of social, cultural and marketing history.
 Collectors usually base their collections on various criteria like cigarette brand, country of producer, time period, warning message, etc. Also, it's important for collectors whether the packages are empty or full.
 Empty packs are more common and cheaper than full ones.
 Full packs are considered to be rare and therefore are often more expensive, especially packs in original cellophane wrapping.

 Collectible pack

 To encourage cigarette pack collectors, some cigarette packs were made to present a particular interest for collectors.
 There are cigarette packs labeled "collectible".

 Some brands introduce promotional packs to bypass advertising laws.
 An example would be a limited time promotion where the pack is made from tin with the shape, purpose, and look of a cigarette case to entice potential buyers.
 They are distinguished by unique décor or are very old or they were removed from manufacturing for some reasons and consequently became rare.

-Cigarette brands from 1920-1930
+Cigarette brands from 1920 to 1930

 The most popular cigarette brands of this period were Player's Navy Cut, Woodbine, Capstan, Craven 'A', and Black Cat.
 Woodbines were cheap cigarettes aimed at working-class people while Craven 'A' was one of the earliest filter brands initially targeted at women.